Welcome to the Playroll blog

 Many businesses opt to use Employer Of Record services for this reason, especially if they don’t have a large number of employees in a country.
 An EOR acts as a legal employer in a region on your behalf, so that you don’t have to take on the effort and cost of establishing entities yourself every time you want to explore a new market.

-When you hire in a new market, you need to comply with the employment laws of the country the employee is based in.
+When you hire in a new market, you need to comply with the employment laws and probation periods of the country the employee is based in.
 This means setting up compliant contracts that adhere to local labor laws.

 You also need to classify your workers correctly to avoid hefty fines – for example, hiring a contractor but treating them like a full-time employee can open you up to misclassification risk.